betterscientificsoftware/bssw.io/Events/2024-08-llnl-hpc-tutorials.md

 August 29 | 9:00am – 11:00am | **Flux**: run thousands of jobs in a workflow

 All times are Pacific (PT) and all dates are 2024.
+The times posted above may change so be sure to check with the [event website](https://hpcic.llnl.gov/2024-hpc-tutorials) for any updates to days and times.

 **Deadline to register for any tutorial is no later than 24 hours before the start of the tutorial.**